Music that is not perceived primarily by hearing. Research, practice, examples.

 Transducers that are customized for lips, tongue and fingertips (and erogenous zones?) might be good.

-Clearly, beated music with passages of interest running 60-300 bpm (1-5 Hz) are an accepted part of modern music, so What are the psycho-haptic perception curves?
+Clearly, beated music with passages of interest running 60-300 bpm (1-5 Hz) are an accepted part of modern music, so

 How high can this get?